Say hello to our Ponytail Project 2021 Ambassadors!

 ‘A dear friend of mine was diagnosed with cancer and seeing the impacted it had on her was my motivation to sign up to the Ponytail Project, to help raise vital funds for cancer research.
 My favourite part about Ponytail Project is knowing that what I am doing is helping cancer patients know that they are not alone.
 I would encourage others to take part in the Ponytail Project as not only do you raise funds for cancer research, but the ponytails are made into wigs.
 Receiving a wig as a cancer patient gives them hope to keep fighting and know that they aren’t alone.

 Fundraise that are fun for kids of all ages.
 My journey was so fun, we involved the whole school through fundraising and advertising our chop.
 We did the big chop on our school parade and raised a total of $3100.
-I had a positive experience with Cancer Council Queensland, with the help of Bec from our local office.
+I had a positive experience with Cancer Council Queensland, with the help of Bec from Cancer Council's local office.
 Ask to talk on school parades to share why and what you are doing to get the support of your peers.
 My tip for staying motivated throughout the journey is to remember the people you’re helping by cutting your hair.’